Locations:

 It’s rough on your heart

 Hookah can also put a strain on your heart.
 Short-term hookah smoking can cause symptoms like high blood pressure and increased heart rate.
 But there are risks for developing long-term issues as well.
-The same 2019 literature review showed that heavy hookah smoking is linked with developing conditions like ischemic heart disease or heart failure.
+The same 2019 literature review shows that heavy hookah smoking is linked with developing conditions like ischemic heart disease or heart failure.

 What’s the difference between hookah, cigarettes and vaping?

-What is the main thing that hookah, cigarettes and vaping have in common?
+What’s the main thing that hookah, cigarettes and vaping have in common?
 They all pose significant health risks.
 But there are other similarities and differences between the three.
 And while you may think one is safer than the other, that’s not the case.

 Here’s how they compare to each other:

-1. Hookah:
+1. Hookah

 • What it’s made of: Hookah involves smoking specially prepared tobacco (often flavored) called shisha, which is placed in a bowl on top of the hookah device.
 The tobacco is often mixed with molasses, honey or fruit pulp.